vlcn-io/vlcn-orm/content/index.md

 Before you can query any data you need to create it. `Aphrodite` supports mutation primitives to allow you to do this in a safe and declarative way.

 To ensure your app never sees transient state, `Aphrodite` has concepts of `mutators`, `changesets` and `transactions`.
-These allow you to describe a mutation in full and then commit the mutation all at once.
-Mutations can be declared on the schema for convenience to allow programmatic discovery of operations against your data (inspired by [Block Protocl](https://blockprotocol.org/) and my prior work at @meta on a protocol for integrations ([draft post](https://github.com/tantaman/tantaman.github.io/blob/master/_drafts/2022-01-26-protocol-for-integrations.markdown)).
+These allow you to describe a change in full and then commit those changes all at once.
+Valid mutations can be declared on the schema to allow programmatic discovery of operations against your data (inspired by [Block Protocl](https://blockprotocol.org/) and A Protocol for Integrations ([draft post](https://github.com/tantaman/tantaman.github.io/blob/master/_drafts/2022-01-26-protocol-for-integrations.markdown)).

 **Declare Mutations**
 ```js